next-ivanblanquez/beeva-poc-pygdf/README.md

 * **Joins**
   * I ran two different proofs here, when join a dataset small with bigger one and the opposite case.
   * In all cases Pandas running in computing optimized instances is faster than PyGDF between 3 and 4800 times.
-  * Pandas is faster than PyGDF and very very faster in left, outer and right join.
+  * Pandas is faster than PyGDF and very very faster in Left, Outer and Right join.
-  * Pandas still fater than PyGDF but when dataset growing up that difference decreases specially in inner and left join (when size(A) < size(B)).
+  * Pandas still fater than PyGDF but when dataset growing up that difference decreases specially in Inner and Left join (when size(A) < size(B)).

 * **Other Considerations**